-India’s crypto policy is sending mixed signals, leaving investors both hopeful and uncertain.
-In a recent Parliament response, the government clarified that cryptocurrencies, officially referred to as Virtual Digital Assets (VDAs), are currently not governed by a dedicated law.
-However, authorities emphasized that the sector is being closely monitored through compliance frameworks.
-This evolving stance is shaping the future of Indian Crypto regulation, placing the market in a unique gray zone where trading is allowed but clarity remains limited.
+India's crypto policy sends mixed signals.
+It leaves investors hopeful.
+It also leaves them uncertain.
+In a recent Parliament response, the government clarified something important.
+Cryptocurrencies are not governed by a dedicated law.
+Officials call them Virtual Digital Assets (VDAs).
+Still, authorities said the sector faces close monitoring.
+They use compliance frameworks to do this.
+This evolving stance shapes the future of Indian Crypto regulation.
+It puts the market in a gray zone.
+Trading is allowed.
+Clarity remains limited.

 Source: X official

-According to the official reply, the government does not maintain centralized data on individual crypto holdings and has not yet introduced a comprehensive regulatory structure.
-Still, service providers must follow strict anti-money-laundering requirements and financial reporting standards.
+The official reply says something clear.
+The government does not keep centralized data on individual crypto holdings.
+It has also not introduced a full regulatory structure.
+Still, service providers must follow strict rules.
+These rules cover anti-money-laundering.
+They also cover financial reporting.

 Key observations include:

-virtual assets remains outside a formal regulatory framework but is not operating without oversight.
+Virtual assets stay outside a formal regulatory framework.
+But they do not operate without oversight.

-Despite regulatory ambiguity, India has emerged as one of the fastest-growing virtual assets markets globally.
-Estimates suggest that nearly 90–100 million Indians now hold some form of digital asset, representing a significant portion of the population.
+India faces regulatory ambiguity.
+Yet it has become one of the fastest-growing virtual assets markets in the world.
+Estimates suggest a large number.
+Nearly 90 to 100 million Indians now hold some form of digital asset.
+That represents a significant part of the population.

 Source: TripleA official